Last updated on October 26, 2021.

-Your doctor may give you antihistamines (e.g. dimenhydrinate and cetirizine) and anticholinergics (e.g. benztropine mesylate) if nausea also occurs .
+Your doctor may prescribe you antihistamines (e.g. dimenhydrinate and cetirizine) and anticholinergics (e.g. benztropine mesylate) if nausea occurs as well.
 Benzodiazepines (e.g. diazepam and lorazepam) are effective in controlling spinning sensation.

 Talk to your doctor or pharmacist if your dizziness is caused by medications.

-Below is a list of do’s and don’ts if you’re feeling dizzy:
+Below is a list of do’s and don’ts if you are feeling dizzy:

 - Rest in a cool place.

 - Walk with a cane or hold onto handrails if necessary or possible.